nickarms/100-days-of-code/r1-log.md

 ### R1D7
 Officially one week in - woo hoo!
 Starting in on the portfolio page now.
 Need to stay focused on delivering something versus delivering something perfect; perfect is the enemy of good - https://twitter.com/sirnixalot/status/949899086731214848

+### R1D8
+Unproductive day today in terms of actual delivery but learned an important lesson about BootStrap and semi-colons, namely DON'T USE THEM!!!
+Anyhow, tomorow is day one. https://twitter.com/sirnixalot/status/950231450489569281